Chemical formula: C₁₆H₁₃Cl₂NO₄ Molecular mass: 354.18 g/mol PubChem compound: 71771

 Use of aceclofenac in patients with hepatic porphyria may trigger an attack.

 There is no information on the use of aceclofenac during pregnancy.
-Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or the embryo/foetal development.
+Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or the embryo/fetal development.
 Data from epidemiological studies suggest an increased risk of miscarriage, cardiac malformation or gastroschisis after use of prostaglandin synthesis inhibitor in early pregnancy.
 The absolute risk for cardiovascular malformation was increased from less than 1%, up to approximately 1.5%.
 The risk is believed to increase with dose and duration of therapy.

 During the third trimester of pregnancy, all prostaglandin synthesis inhibitors may expose the foetus to: